 Auto-fetched .

-Both LibreTranslate and Linguist have their unique strengths and serve similar purposes effectively.
+LibreTranslate appears to have several advantages over Linguist, particularly in popularity, activity and features.
 Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with Bash.
 However, they differ in their additional technology choices: LibreTranslate uses Python while Linguist leverages JavaScript, CSS, Typescript, JSX.